daoquan1002/GPSU-Uninstaller/README.md

+# Warning
+I have given you a warning that it may not work with all devices and I will not be responsible if anything happens.
+Please check the code written in the module for consideration before trying it.

 # Google Play System Update Uninstaller

 This module is used to uninstall Google Play System Update when the device encounters various issues (like Zygisk)